Circles with money, person outside with tablet, March scholarship opportunities

 • Employment BOOST Academic Scholarship: This scholarship is open to US high school seniors as well as two- and four-year college students with a GPA of 3.6 or higher.
 Applicants may be pursuing any major, but one of two scholarships will be given to a student pursuing Business or STEM fields.
 An essay of 500–1,000 words is required.
 Awards: $1,000; Deadline: None; applications accepted year-round on a rolling basis

-• ACS Scholars Program: Sponsored by the American Chemical Society, this opportunity is available to Black/African American, Latino/Hispanic, and Indigenous high school seniors and undergraduates who are US citizens or legal permanent residents and pursuing a chemistry-related career and have a minimum GPA of 3.0.
+• ACS Scholars Program: Sponsored by the American Chemical Society, this opportunity is available to Black/African American, Latino/Hispanic, and Indigenous high school seniors and undergraduates who are US citizens or legal permanent residents pursuing chemistry-related careers with a minimum GPA of 3.0.
 Scholarships are given to over 300 students annually and are awarded for multiple academic years.
 Awards: Up to $5,000; Deadline: March 1

 • Michael J. Latta EMS Scholarship Foundation: This scholarship is open to high school and college students who wish to become an EMT or paramedic.
 Applicants must write a 500-word essay on how they’ve exemplified a love for teaching and learning, a strong leadership ability, confidence, or other qualities shared by the scholarship’s namesake.
 Award: Amount not disclosed; Deadline: March 15

-• Texas Big Game Awards: With a mission to promote sound habitat and wildlife management, these awards are open to Texas high school seniors and undergraduate students with a valid state of Texas hunting license who are pursuing Agriculture or natural resource–related majors.
-Applicants must submit a short essay and two letters of recommendation.
-Multiple awards are offered, and recipients must be able to attend their Regional TBGA Banquet in order to receive their scholarship.
+• Texas Big Game Awards: With a mission to promote sound habitat and wildlife management, these awards are open to Texas high school seniors and undergraduates entering their freshman, sophomore, or junior year.
+Applicants must have a valid state of Texas hunting license and be pursuing Agriculture or natural resource–related majors.
+A short essay and two letters of recommendation are also required.
+Multiple awards are offered each year, and recipients must be able to attend their Regional TBGA Banquet.
 Awards: Up to $5,000; Deadline: March 31

 Scholarships for undergraduate students

-• AFDO Scholarship Awards: Sponsored by the Association of Food and Drug Officials, this award is open to undergraduate students in their third year of study who have a 3.0 GPA or higher and have demonstrated a desire to work in food and product safety.
-Applicants must submit two letters of recommendation, and three scholarships are available.
+• AFDO Scholarship Awards: The Association of Food and Drug Officials offers three awards that are open to juniors in college who have a 3.0 GPA or higher and a demonstrated desire to work in food and product safety.
+An online form and two letters of recommendation are also required.
 Awards: $2,500; Deadline: March 31

 Scholarships for undergraduate and graduate students

-• SBB Research Group STEM ScholarshipStudents enrolled in undergraduate and graduate STEM programs full-time at a college or university are eligible for this scholarship, including international students.
+• SBB Research Group STEM ScholarshipUndergraduate freshmen, sophomores, and juniors; undergraduate seniors attending graduate school; and graduate students not in their final year are all eligible for this scholarship, including international students.
 Applicants must submit an essay of 500 words or fewer on their most significant STEM experiences and how they'll use STEM principles to improve the world.
 A total of 12 scholarships are available throughout the year, with one awarded each month.
-Awards: $2,500; Deadline: None; applications accepted year-round on a rolling basis
+Awards: $2,500; Deadline: Applications accepted from March 1–May 31

 • ABFSE National Scholarship ProgramSponsored by the American Board of Funeral Service Education, this opportunity is available to undergraduate and graduate students who are US citizens or permanent residents and enrolled in Funeral Service or Mortuary Science programs.
 Multiple awards are distributed for each scholarship cycle.
 Awards: Up to $2,500; Deadline: March 1 (and September 1)